g-guerzoni/cursor-request-counter-browser-extension/README.md

 If you have questions or concerns about this Privacy Policy, you can contact me by [email](mailto:guerzoni.guilherme@gmail.com).

 ## Changelog

+### v2.0.0
+- Refactoring the entire codebase by organizing the folder structures and splitting files.
+- Feat: Creating a bundle while building with webpack.

 ### v1.1.0
 - Feat: Introducing usage based limits and pricing